The newest member of WAC will reportedly be the Southern Utah Thunderbirds according to Matt Brown though SUU was quick to refute the report.

 Southland Conference Raid?

-The Southland Conference has been brought up as a potential place for future WAC members but this seems… unlikely?
+The Southland Conference has been brought up as a potential place for future WAC members but this seems… unlikely on paper?

 The Southland Conference has one of the best geographical footprints in Division I with all but one team (Central Arkansas) located in Texas or Louisiana.
 Even Central Arkansas is not that far of an outlier and costs are manageable as is.

 What makes this unlikely is not that the WAC would pursue these teams.
 After all, Tarleton State and UT-Rio Grande Valley are in the same geographic area of some Southland teams.